ImageMagick/Usage-Markdown/thumbnails/index.md

 [![\[IM Output\]](frame_filled.gif)](frame_filled.gif)

-From a IM forum discussion [45 degree frame joints](../forum_link.cgi?f=1&t=21867) a simplier solution, involving pre-rotating the bottom edge was found.
+From a IM forum discussion [45 degree frame joints](../forum_link.cgi?f=1&t=21867) a simpler solution, involving pre-rotating the bottom edge was found.
 Here is the full example using the [In Memory Register](../files/#mpr) to save intermediate images.

 ~~~